ardeora/solid-toast/README.md

 #### Helpful Utilities

 ##### Dismiss Toasts Programatically
-You can manually dismiss a notification with toast.dismiss.
-Be aware that it triggers the exit animation and does not remove the Toast instantly.
-Toasts will auto-remove after 1 second by default.
+You can manually dismiss a notification with `toast.dismiss`.
+Beware that it triggers the exit animation and does not remove the Toast instantly.
+Toasts will auto-remove after 500ms by default.
 You can adjust the dismiss duration with the `unmountDelay` option.

 ###### Dismiss Single Toast
 ```js